Suyi32/ae-296/README.md

   ``bash test.sh 5``

 - There will be warnings on the console.
 Do not worry.
+You will see ``all clients finished`` at the end.

 #### Plot results

 - preprocess
+  ``cd /workspace/ae-296/fig12-right-shm-skt``

   ``python preprocess.py``